-How does outcomes-based education compare to other models?
+What are the characteristics of outcomes-based education compared to other models?

-When looking at how outcomes-based model compares to a mastery or competency-based learning model, the same principles align quite nicely.
+When looking at how outcomes-based model compares to a mastery or competency-based learning model, the same principles of outcome-based education align quite nicely.

-Here’s how outcome-based education is similar to mastery-based learning:
+Characteristics of outcome-based education similar to mastery-based learning:

 - There are clear criteria for what constitutes mastery